 About Pixel Garden Studio

 In 1998 I created my very first website.
-It housed a collection of stories I had written and my ISP allowed us to host a website with our internet connection.
-Having no skills at writing HTML and no other tools at my disposal I created it in Microsoft Publisher.
+It housed a collection of stories I had written some time ago.
+My ISP allowed us to host a website with our internet connection.
+With no skills at writing HTML markup, and no other tools at my disposal, I created a website using Microsoft Publisher.
 It didn't even have a proper domain name at the time.

-I soon moved, well let's call it sideways, and bought a copy of FrontPage.
-It was reasonably priced and I still really didn't know much other than layout techniques that looked pleasing to me.
+I bought a copy of Microsoft FrontPage.
+It was reasonably priced and I still didn't know much other than layout techniques that looked pleasing to me.
 At the time most everyone was working with tables anyway.

-Eventually I found that working within the design view of FrontPage was limiting, as was using its form builders and other things.
-So slowly but surely I learned to write HTML by hand.
+As I used the software more and more, I found that working within the confines of its design view was limited, as was using its form builders and other things., so I committed to write HTML by hand.
 I still used FrontPage, but I wasn't dragging and dropping elements anymore.

-Move forward to 2000 when I met a girl named Kim (now my wife).
-One day I was redesigning my story website for seemingly the hundredth time and she said to me.
+In the year 2000 I met a young woman named Kim.
+One day I was redesigning my story website for what seemed like the hundredth time and she said to me.
 “Why don't you make websites for other people?”
-It's funny how sometimes the most obvious thing is staring at you right in the face and you just don't see it.
+It's funny how sometimes the most obvious thing is staring at you right in the face and you don't see it.

 So that's what we did.
-Kim and I started a small web design studio we named RandomActs Design in November of 2001.
-She did the graphics work and I did the coding.
-The name was a play off my story site which was called Random Acts of Imagination which is now my personal page that doesn't see much love these days.
+Kim and I started a small web design studio, we named RandomActs Design in November 2001.
+She did the graphics work and I did the markup and coding.
+The name was a play on my story site which was called Random Acts of Imagination; now my personal site that doesn't see much love these days.

-We were having some trouble getting clients until one day I was approached by my cousin Matthew Golay.
-He was a musician and wanted a website because MP3.com was being bought and shutting down services for unsigned artists.
+As I can imagine with most new businesses, we were having some trouble getting clients.
+One day my cousin Matthew Golay asked if we would make him a website because MP3.com was being bought and shutting down services for unsigned artists.

 As his popularity grew in the Fox Valley and Oshkosh area so did the questions about who created his site.
 Kim and I did lots of work for musicians like Copper Box, RPM, Boxkar, Rob Anthony and The Moon Gypsies.
-We also did some work for Mill Creek where many of those bands played.
+We also did some work for Mill Creek, a venue where many of those bands played.
 Many of those clients are still with me today.

-I really owe a debt of gratitude to my wife Kim for getting me into the business (she decided that web development wasn't for her and left for nursing school in 2003) and Matt for really helping my name become known in the Fox Valley area among artists and venues.
+I owe a debt of gratitude to my wife Kim for getting me into the business and Matt for helping Randomacts Design become known in the Fox Valley area among artists and venues.
 I was even nominated, albeit indirectly, for some WAMI awards for websites I built for those clients.

-Things weren't always rosy though and sometimes I just didn't have any work.
-So I did some contract jobs for other area web design and development employers to fill in the gaps.
+Things weren't always busy though, so from time to time I did some contract jobs for other area web design and development companies to fill in the gaps.